-The Democratic People’s Republic of Korea (DPRK) has engaged in a broad range of activities over the years that has drawn international condemnation in the form of sanctions.
-Chief among these are the development of nuclear weapons and ballistic missile technology.
+The Democratic People’s Republic of Korea (DPRK) has undertaken a broad range of activities over the years that has drawn international condemnation in the form of sanctions.
+Chief among them are the development of nuclear weapons and ballistic missiles.

 What are the UN sanctions?

-The fifteen-member UN Security Council has passed eight rounds of sanctions, all unanimously, against North Korea since its first nuclear test.
-However, the UN sanctions regime still allows for humanitarian assistance to flow into North Korea.
-Over time, the restrictive economic measures have expanded to include:
+The fifteen-member UN Security Council has passed nearly a dozen resolutions, all unanimously, condemning North Korea for its nuclear pursuits and imposing sanctions.
+Over time, the measures have expanded to

-- Ban on trade of arms and military equipment, machinery, materiel, and dual-use technology
+- ban the trade of arms and military equipment, dual-use technologies, vehicles, industrial machinery, and metals;

-- Asset freezes for individuals involved in the country’s nuclear program
+- freeze the asset of individuals involved in the country’s nuclear program;

 What are the U.S. sanctions?

-The United States has also imposed unilateral sanctions on North Korea.
-These restrict more economic activities and target a larger list of individuals and businesses than UN sanctions.
-They are primarily designed to impede Pyongyang’s development of missile and nuclear technology but are also a response to North Korea’s cyberattacks, like its 2014 breach of Sony’s computer systems and 2017 WannaCry ransomware attack; human rights violations, money laundering, and other activities.
-Additionally, the United States has sanctioned some non-North Korean entities for supporting Pyongyang’s weapons programs, including Chinese banks and companies, and Russian firms and individuals.
-It has also fined companies, like China’s ZTE, for violating U.S. export controls.
+The United States has imposed unilateral sanctions on North Korea that restrict more economic activities and target a larger list of individuals and businesses than the UN sanctions.
+They are primarily designed to impede Pyongyang’s development of missile and nuclear technology, but some have come in response to North Korean cyberattacks, such as its 2014 breach of Sony’s computer systems and 2017 WannaCry ransomware attack; human rights violations; censorship; and money laundering, among other activities.
+Additionally, the United States has sanctioned banks, companies, and individuals outside North Korea—particularly in China and Russia—for supporting its weapons program.
+It has also fined companies for violating U.S. export controls.

-In September 2017, President Trump authorized the Treasury Department to block from the U.S. financial system any foreign business or individual that facilitates trade with North Korea as part of the administration’s “maximum pressure” campaign.
+During his first year in office, President Trump authorized the Treasury Department to block from the U.S. financial system any foreign business or individual that facilitates trade with North Korea as part of the administration’s “maximum pressure” campaign.
 “Foreign financial institutions are now on notice that, going forward, they can choose to do business with the United States or with North Korea, but not both,” said Treasury Secretary Steven Mnuchin.
-Analysts say the new measures are designed to counteract sanctions-evasion tactics and push Kim back to the negotiating table.
+Analysts say the heightened measures are designed to counteract sanctions-evasion tactics and push Kim back to the negotiating table.
 In 2018, Kim agreed to a flurry of summitry with South Korea and the United States.

-What other countries impose supplemental sanctions on North Korea?
+What other bodies impose sanctions on North Korea?

-U.S. allies Japan and South Korea, as well as the European Union, have also sanctioned North Korea beyond the measures imposed by the Security Council.
+U.S. allies Japan and South Korea, as well as the European Union, have also sanctioned North Korea beyond the measures imposed by the UN Security Council.

 Japan.
-Tokyo has also restricted commercial and diplomatic exchanges with North Korea.
-In addition to UN measures, it imposed sanctions against North Korea starting in 2006.
-But it lifted some of these in 2014 to induce Pyongyang to investigate the disappearance of Japanese nationals in North Korea in the 1970s and 1980s.
+Tokyo has also restricted commercial and diplomatic exchanges with North Korea, imposing sanctions starting in 2006.
+It lifted some of them in 2014 to induce Pyongyang to investigate the disappearances of Japanese nationals in the 1970s and 1980s.

 What are the challenges associated with sanctions?

 Sanctions evasion.
 The biggest challenge is enforcement, which is the responsibility of individual states.
-National authorities may have meager financial resources to inspect shipments at ports of entry, carry out complex investigations, and perform other enforcement activities.
-Some individuals and entities, motivated by sizeable financial gain, are willing to do business with North Korea outside the law.
-Smugglers take advantage of lax inspections at ports in parts of Africa, the Middle East, and Southeast Asia.
-Black market activities that often go undetected ensure that shipments elude customs scrutiny and official reporting.
+National authorities often have insufficient resources to inspect shipments at ports of entry, carry out complex investigations, and perform other enforcement activities.
+Some individuals and entities, motivated by financial gain, do business with North Korea outside the law, and smugglers take advantage of lax inspections at ports in parts of Africa, the Middle East, and Southeast Asia.
+Black market activities often go undetected as shipments elude customs scrutiny and official reporting.

 Emboldening Kim.
-Tougher sanctions could have the opposite of their intended effect and add urgency to North Korea’s nuclear advancement.
-The young leader has already conducted more missile and nuclear tests since he took power in 2012 than his father and grandfather combined.
-Kim may interpret more sanctions as a threat to the survival of the North Korean regime, and could motivate him to take more belligerent actions, such as attacking U.S. or South Korean targets.
+Tougher sanctions could have the opposite of their intended effect, spurring North Korea to pursue nuclear advancement with greater insurgency.
+Kim Jong-un has already conducted more missile and nuclear tests since he took power in 2012 than his father and grandfather combined.
+Kim could interpret more sanctions as a threat to his regime’s survival, motivating him to take more belligerent actions, such as attacking U.S. or South Korean targets.
 The economic squeeze of sanctions did not stop Kim from declaring in his 2018 new year’s address that the country has “completed” its nuclear force.

 Futile pursuit.
-Some foreign policy experts feel that sanctions alone will have little effect in deterring Pyongyang from advancing its nuclear weapons program.
-“No amount of sanctions is going to bring about the goal of denuclearizing or demissiling North Korea,” says CFR President Richard N. Haass.
-Indeed, North Korea has vowed to maintain its arsenal until it no longer perceives a threat from the United States.
+Some foreign policy experts believe that sanctions alone will do little to deter Pyongyang from advancing its nuclear weapons program.
+“No amount of sanctions is going to bring about the goal of denuclearizing or de-missiling North Korea,” writes CFR President Richard N. Haass.
+North Korea has vowed to maintain its arsenal until it no longer perceives a threat from the United States.
 Although Pyongyang destroyed tunnels at its nuclear test site and pledged to permanently dismantle its nuclear facilities, the country also appears to have also expanded missile operating sites.
 These conflicting moves reflect the challenge of assessing North Korea’s intentions.

 Human costs.
-Sanctions are often felt most by ordinary families, not the power elites who are the intended targets.
+Sanctions are often felt most by ordinary families, not the elites who are their intended targets.
 “When the economy overall hurts they don’t cut the military first, they cut it last.
-They are very used to suffering economically and the regime is very good at it,” said John Delury, a professor at Seoul’s Yonsei University.
+They are very used to suffering economically and the regime is very good at it,” John Delury, a professor at Seoul’s Yonsei University, told CNN.
 Sanctions and extended periods of drought have left many of North Korea’s twenty-five million people malnourished and impoverished.
 Rural areas in particular lack medicine and clean water.